i Overview of securities law

 - listed derivatives or derivative contracts entered into with eligible swap counterparties to hedge currency or interest risk to meet the total liabilities or maturity mismatch between the covered bonds and cover pool.

-According to the Sukuk Communiqué, lease certificates can be based upon a sale and leaseback structure (ijara), a management agreement (wakala), a sale and purchase (murabaha or salam), a partnership (mudaraba or musharaka), a construction agreement (istisna) or any combination thereof.
+According to the Sukuk Communiqué, lease certificates can be based upon a sale and leaseback structure (ijara), a management agreement (wakala), a sale and purchase (murabaha or salam), a partnership (mudaraba or musharaka) or a construction agreement (istisna), or on any combination thereof.

 Lease certificates may be issued through an onshore special purpose vehicle, which is known as an asset lease company (ALC).
 An ALC can be incorporated in the form of a joint-stock company only by the entities listed in the Sukuk Communiqué, including Turkish banks and eligible intermediary institutions.
 Assets or rights subject to lease certificates can be movable or immovable property, intangible assets or rights over such assets.
 The ALC's only activity would be issuing lease certificates.
 Under the Sukuk Communiqué, the holders of lease certificates will be entitled to revenues generated by the underlying assets or rights, and the sale proceeds if such assets are sold in accordance with the Sukuk Communiqué, pro rata their share in the total number of certificates.